vkhamesi/proteins/README.md

 **3. Fine-Tuning using Low Rank Adaptation.**
 LoRA (Low-Rank Adaptation of Large Language Models) is a widely used parameter-efficient fine-tuning technique.
 It consists in freezing the weights of the layer, and injects trainable rank-decomposition matrices.
 Assume we have an $n \times n$ pre-trained dense layer (or weight matrix), $W_0$.
 We initialize two dense layers, $A$ and $B$, of shapes $n \times r$, and $r \times n$, respectively, where the rank $r$ is much smaller than $n$.
 The equation is $y = W_0 x + b_0 + B A x$.
 Therefore, LoRA assumes that the original dense layer from the pre-trained model has intrinsic low rank because LLMs are over-parametrised, so it can be factorised in two low-rank matrices.
 Overall, this reduces by a large factor the number of parameters to be trained or fine-tuned, and it also reduces the required amount of memory.

+## Technical details

+- We use an open-source distilled version of [ProtBERT](https://huggingface.co/Rostlab/prot_bert) model available on HuggingFace as [DistilProtBERT](https://huggingface.co/yarongef/DistilProtBert).
+We use an open-source distilled version of [BioBERT](https://huggingface.co/dmis-lab/biobert-v1.1) model available on HuggingFace as [DistilBioBERT](https://huggingface.co/nlpie/distil-biobert).
+- The original dataset contains $n \approx 140,000$ protein sequences and $p \approx 40,000$ function descriptions.
+However, we trained our models on only a few thousand pairs using different sampling strategies.
+- The maximum sequence length for the protein model is set to $1024$ and the maximum sequence length for the large language model is set to $256$.
+- We trained models on a single T4 GPU using Google Colab using a batch size of 32 and mixed precision (`float16`).
+- We fine-tune both pre-trained models using PEFT and LoRA: 3 layers (out of 6) of BioBERT model are fine-tuned, and 2 (out of 15) layers of ProtBERT are fine-tuned.
+The reshaping layers and the final multi-layer perceptron are trained from scratch using ReLU activations and dropout as a regularisation technique.
+In total, approximately 0.50% of the model parameters are trainable.
+- The optimiser is AdamW with a learning rate of $10^{-3}$.
+The loss function is a weighted binary cross-entropy from logits to manage class imbalance (in average, a protein has less than 10% of all functions).
+Each model is trained on 3 epochs.

 ## Results

 $$